Uses of trigonometry: Fourier series

+with real- or complex-valued coefficients $a_n$ and $b_n$.
+When the series converges, it represents a periodic function of $\theta$.
+Fourier used these for studying heat flow and diffusion.

 Fourier series are also applicable to subjects whose connection with wave motion is far from obvious.
 One ubiquitous example is digital compression whereby images, audio and video data are compressed into a much smaller size which makes their transmission feasible over telephone, internet and broadcast networks.
 Another example, mentioned above, is diffusion.
 Among others are: the geometry of numbers, isoperimetric problems, recurrence of random walks, quadratic reciprocity, the central limit theorem, Heisenberg's inequality.

 Fourier transforms

 A more abstract concept than Fourier series is the idea of Fourier transform.
 Fourier transforms involve integrals rather than sums, and are used in a similarly diverse array of scientific fields.
 Many natural laws are expressed by relating rates of change of quantities to the quantities themselves.
-For example: The rate of change of population is sometimes jointly proportional to (1) the present population and (2) the amount by which the present population falls short of the carrying capacity.
+For example: The rate population change is sometimes jointly proportional to (1) the present population and (2) the amount by which the present population falls short of the carrying capacity.
 This kind of relationship is called a differential equation.
-If, given this information, one tries to express population as a function of time, one is trying to "solve" the differential equation.
+If, given this information, one tries to express population as a function of time, one is trying to solve the differential equation.
 Fourier transforms may be used to convert some differential equations to algebraic equations for which methods of solving them are known.
-Fourier transforms have many uses.
-In almost any scientific context in which the words spectrum, harmonic, or resonance are encountered, Fourier transforms or Fourier series are nearby.
+In almost any scientific context in which the words spectrum, harmonic, or resonance are encountered, Fourier transforms, or Fourier series are nearby.

 Statistics, including mathematical psychology

-Intelligence quotients are sometimes held to be distributed according to the bell-shaped curve.
+Intelligence quotients are sometimes held to be distributed according to a bell-shaped curve.
 About 40% of the area under the curve is in the interval from 100 to 120; correspondingly, about 40% of the population scores between 100 and 120 on IQ tests.
-Nearly 9% of the area under the curve is in the interval from 120 to 140; correspondingly, about 9% of the population scores between 120 and 140 on IQ tests, etc. Similarly many other things are distributed according to the "bell-shaped curve", including measurement errors in many physical measurements.
-Why the ubiquity of the "bell-shaped curve"?
-There is a theoretical reason for this, and it involves Fourier transforms and hence trigonometric functions.
+Nearly 9% of the area under the curve is in the interval from 120 to 140; correspondingly, about 9% of the population scores between 120 and 140 on IQ tests, etc. Similarly, many other things are distributed according to the "bell-shaped curve", including measurement errors in many physical measurements.
+The theoretical reason for the ubiquity of the "bell-shaped curve" involves Fourier transforms, and hence trigonometric functions.
 That is one of a variety of applications of Fourier transforms to statistics.

 Trigonometric functions are also applied when statisticians study seasonal periodicities, which are often represented by Fourier series.